Pasta, Ham, and Cheese Casserole

 Recipe Variations

-What to Serve With Pasta Casserole
+What to Serve With a Pasta Casserole

 While this pasta, ham, and cheese casserole is a hearty one-pot meal, you might want to balance it with other sides.
 Here are a few ideas: